ipo-exe/plans3/docs/iofiles.md

 - **I/O**: derived.
 - **File type**: raster map.
 - **Dataset type**: observed.
 - **Dataset description**: Raster map of Surface Hydrologic Response Units (SHRU) for the calibration basin.
-Each SHRU class receives an index number defined in the shru_calib_param file.
+Each SHRU class receives an index number defined in the calib_shru_param file.
 - **Requirements**:
 	 - Data type must be `Int16` (integer values only).
 	 - All grid cells must be filled (void cells are not allowed).